james-gould/always-on-v2/README.md

 ##### Compute — AKS

-A single AKS cluster hosts three node pools:
+A single AKS cluster hosts one system node pool on the `aks-system` VNet subnet:

-- **System** (`Standard_D2s_v5`, 2–4 nodes) — Tainted for critical add-ons only; runs CoreDNS, kube-proxy and the secrets store CSI driver.
-- **Gateway** (`Standard_D4s_v5`, 2–20 nodes) — General-purpose pool for the stateless Gateway `Deployment`, autoscaling on CPU and request count.
-- **Silo** (`Standard_E4s_v5`, 3–15 nodes) — Memory-optimised pool for the Orleans `StatefulSet`, providing stable network identities required for cluster membership.
+- **System** (`Standard_D2s_v6`, 2–5 nodes) — Runs all workloads including the Orleans Silo deployment.
+Azure CNI networking, autoscaling enabled.

-All pools are spread across availability zones 1, 2 and 3 for zone-redundant resilience.
-Workload identity and OIDC issuer are enabled for keyless authentication to Azure services.
-The Key Vault secrets provider CSI driver rotates secrets on a two-minute polling interval.
-Cilium is configured as both the network plugin and policy engine.
-Container Insights ships logs and metrics to a Log Analytics workspace with a 30-day retention.
+The VNet also reserves `aks-gateway` and `aks-silo` subnets for future dedicated workload pools.
+Workload identity and OIDC issuer are enabled for keyless AAD authentication to Azure services (Cosmos DB).
+The cluster auto-upgrades on the `stable` channel.

 ##### Data — CosmosDB

-A serverless CosmosDB account with Session consistency hosts the `alwayson` database, pre-provisioned with three containers:
+A provisioned-autoscale CosmosDB account (1,000 RU/s max, Session consistency) in northeurope hosts the `alwayson` database with three containers:

 - `orleans-clustering` (partitioned on `/ClusterId`) — Silo membership table.
 - `orleans-grain-state` (partitioned on `/PartitionKey`) — Persistent grain state.
 - `orleans-reminders` (partitioned on `/PartitionKey`) — Reminder registrations.

 The account is accessible only via a private endpoint in the shared PE subnet; public network access is disabled entirely.
-Automatic failover and zone redundancy are enabled.
+Local (key-based) auth is disabled — the Silo authenticates using `DefaultAzureCredential` via a User-Assigned Managed Identity with the Cosmos DB Built-in Data Contributor role, federated to the `silo-sa` Kubernetes service account through AKS workload identity.
+Automatic failover is enabled.

 ##### Secrets — Key Vault

-A Standard-tier Key Vault is deployed with RBAC authorisation, soft delete (90-day retention) and no public network access.
-AKS workloads access secrets through the CSI driver using workload identity; no connection strings are stored in application configuration.
+A Standard-tier Key Vault is deployed with RBAC authorisation, soft delete (90-day retention) and no public network access via a private endpoint in the shared PE subnet.
+No connection strings are stored in application configuration — Cosmos access uses AAD tokens via workload identity.

 ##### Edge — Azure Front Door